xinai57/Hulu_Gatita_Growth_Project/README.md

 ## who is Hulu

-Hulu is out cat.
+Hulu is our cat.
 She is a British Shorthair.